- Purchase the complete Expat Arrivals Brussels Guide (PDF)

 Private schools in Brussels

-There are a number of private schools in Brussels.
-These are generally religious institutions which are subsidized to some degree by the Belgian government or schools with alternative curricula such as the Montessori curriculum.
+There are several private schools in Brussels.
+These are generally religious institutions that are subsidized to some degree by the Belgian government or schools with alternative curricula such as the Montessori curriculum.

 The city’s private schools are usually slightly more affordable than its international schools.
 These schools also offer a wider selection of extra-curricular activities and school outings than public schools.